 Les Asteries - similar to Le Pontet, very impressive wine indeed.
 92p.

-Le Nardian (white) - acacia flower, freshness, nice acidity, pleasant, round and tasty.
+Le Nardian (white) - acacia flower, freshness, nice acidity, pleasant, round, and tasty.
 90p.

 Domaine de Chevalier

-2015 Lespault Martillac - well-made with silky fruit and tannin, aromatic black fruit, fine structure and length.
+2015 Lespault Martillac - well-made with silky fruit and tannin, aromatic black fruit, fine structure, and length.
 90p.

-2015 Domaine de Chevalier - splendid fruit and acidity, silky fruit and tannin, great complexity and long finish.
+2015 Domaine de Chevalier - splendid fruit and acidity, silky fruit and tannin, great complexity, and long finish.
 95+p.

-2015 Clos des Lunes Lune Blanche - fresh, very good acidity, acacia flower and lemongrass, nicely composed, softly fruity finish.
+2015 Clos des Lunes Lune Blanche - fresh, very good acidity, acacia flower, and lemongrass, nicely composed, softly fruity finish.
 89p.

 2015 Clos des Lunes Lune d'Argent - more intensity and length here than in Lune Blanche.
 90p.

-2015 Clos des Lunes Lune d'Or - edges Lune d'Argent in terms of depth and structure.
+2015 Clos des Lunes Lune d'Or - edges Lune d'Argent concerning depth and structure.
 91-92p.

-2015 Lespault Martillac white - powerful, lot of acacia flower and green apple, splendid acidity and long finish.
+2015 Lespault Martillac white - powerful, lot of acacia flower and green apple, splendid acidity, and long finish.
 Same quality as in the 2014 vintage.
 91p.

-2015 Domaine de Chevalier white - as always refined and sophisticated, with excellent acidity, complexity and structure.
+2015 Domaine de Chevalier white - as always refined and sophisticated, with excellent acidity, complexity, and structure.
 Slightly under the 2014 vintage in quality.
 96p.

 2014 Domaine de Chevalier white - great acidity, intense, rich, enormous potential.
 97+p.